IslamMohamedElzohery/ITI_Examination_System/README.md

 ## Reports
-these reports generated from Stored Procedures for reports through PowerBi Report Builder <br>
+these reports generated from Stored Procedures  through PowerBi Report Builder <br>
 for full report please go to [All Reports](./Reports)

 ## PowerBi Dashboard